 The Tourism Development and Management Programme aims "to develop a distinctive and diverse nature-based tourism that offers visitors memorable experiences".
 To achieve this aim, the programme sets out an ambitious strategy for enhancing visitor experience and thereby increasing visitation, as well as tourism revenues.
 The strategy focuses on providing new and innovative opportunities for private sector investment in the park, as well as activities that enhance visitor experience and satisfaction.
 The programme's objectives focus on developing tourism investment opportunities; improving tourism product to enhance visitor experience; marketing NNP locally and internationally; and improving tourism management.

 The priority management actions that will be implemented under this programme include:

-- 1. Upgrade the existing temporary camp into a permanent low impact tented camp - 2.
-Renovate the KWS Club House to a proper restaurant - 3.
-Develop a Visitor Service Centre - 4.
-Develop the Ivory burning memorial interpretive site-Elephant graveyard - 5.
-Improve Simba View Point (The Former Impala Observation Point) - 6.
-Upgrade Mokoyiet picnic site and viewing point - 7.
-Improve Simba Viewpoint - 8.
-Upgrade and rehabilitate facilities at Mokoyiet picnic site and viewing point; Hippo Pools Picnic Site, nature trail and Cultural Centre; Kingfisher picnic site; and park entry gates - 9.
-Modernise marketing methods - 10.
-Nominate NNP to join the International Network of Sustainable Tourism Observatories (INSTO)
+- 1. Upgrade the existing temporary camp into a permanent low impact tented camp; - 2.
+Renovate the KWS Club House to a proper restaurant; - 3.
+Develop a Visitor Service Centre; - 4.
+Develop the Ivory burning memorial interpretive site-Elephant graveyard; - 5.
+Improve Simba View Point (The Former Impala Observation Point); - 6.
+Upgrade and rehabilitate facilities at Mokoyiet picnic site and viewing point; Hippo Pools Picnic Site, nature trail and Cultural Centre; Kingfisher picnic site; and park entry gates; - 7.
+Modernise marketing methods; - 8.
+Nominate NNP to join the International Network of Sustainable Tourism Observatories (INSTO).